Online Learning in MDPs with Partially Adversarial Transitions and Losses: Markov Regret

-\Cref{alg:bandit-bandit subpolicy} (given in the appendix) handles the special case in which the $\Lambda$ adversarial steps form a \emph{consecutive} block.
+As shown in \Cref{thm:BB-ub}, when using Markov regret as the benchmark, the regret depends exponentially on $A^H$ but not on $S^H$. \Cref{alg:bandit-bandit subpolicy} (given in the appendix) achieves a similar improvement in the partially adversarial setting, under the assumption that the $\Lambda$ adversarial steps form a \emph{consecutive} block.
 Let $\tilde{h}_1$ be the first adversarial step and let $\tilde{h}_2$ denote the step \emph{after} the last adversarial step, so the adversarial block is $\{\tilde{h}_1,\ldots,\tilde{h}_2-1\}$.

 At step $\tilde{h}_1$, the algorithm does not select a single action.
-Instead, it selects a \emph{sub-policy}~$\sigma$: a deterministic policy defined only on the adversarial block $\{\tilde{h}_1,\ldots,\tilde{h}_2-1\}$.
+Instead, it selects a \emph{sub-policy}~$\sigma$: a deterministic Markov policy defined only on the adversarial block $\{\tilde{h}_1,\ldots,\tilde{h}_2-1\}$.
 For all steps $h \ge \tilde{h}_2$, the condition takes the form $(s,\sigma,s')$, where $s$ is the state at step $\tilde{h}_1$, $\sigma$ is the realized sub-policy chosen at step $\tilde{h}_1$, and $s'$ is the state at step $\tilde{h}_2$ obtained by executing $\sigma$.
 Aside from this modification, which affects the COM polytope definition and the policy-induction step, the algorithm is identical to \Cref{alg:bandit-bandit com}.

-\paragraph{Shared feedback across conditions.} A key difference from the action-based COM algorithm is that a single episode provides feedback to \emph{multiple} conditions.
+A key difference from the action-based COM algorithm is that a single episode provides feedback to \emph{multiple} conditions.
 Assume for simplicity that the adversarial transitions are deterministic, in episode $k$ each deterministic sub-policy induces a length-$\Lambda$ action sequence $\vec{a}\in\A^\Lambda$ on the adversarial block.
 Crucially, there may be many distinct sub-policies that induce the \emph{same} action sequence $\vec{a}$ in that episode.
 As a result, the observed trajectory and loss information is simultaneously informative for all conditions corresponding to sub-policies that would have played $\vec{a}$.

-Formally, let $M_k(\vec{a})$ denote the set of conditions whose sub-policies induce the action sequence $\vec{a}$ in episode $k$.
-For a condition $c$, we write $M_k(c)$ as shorthand for $M_k(\vec{a})$, where $\vec{a}$ is the action sequence induced by the sub-policy associated with $c$.
-The loss estimator is therefore normalized by the \textit{total} optimistic mass over all such conditions.
-Namely,

-Importantly, constructing the set $M_k(c_k)$ requires only the realized trajectory over the adversarial block, which is fully observed by the algorithm.

 \begin{theorem} \Cref{alg:bandit-bandit subpolicy} with $\eta = \gamma = 1/\sqrt{S K A^{\Lambda+1}}$ satisfies, with probability at least $1 - 9\delta$,

 \end{theorem}